 - Digital literacy

 This workshop was an opportunity for young people to develop their opinions and learn about what the future might look like through sharing views and experiencing AI hands-on.
-For another comment too, here's what Rishi had to say.
+For more perspectives, here's what Rishi had to say and Paddy too.